 This increase in applicant numbers, together with the limited number of approval each year, means that you will face a far greater challenge in having your submission approved.

-It will generally take four to six months for ICA to assess each submission.
-Some applications may take a longer time to process if ICA requires more information from the applicant.
+It will generally take four to six months for Immigration and Checkpoints Authority to assess each submission.
+Some applications may take a longer time to process if the authorities require more information from the individual.

-Hence, if you are keen to apply for PR with a good chance of approval and not squander precious time, as an eligible applicant, you should submit your application now.
+Hence, if you are keen to apply for PR with a good chance of approval and not squander precious time, as an eligible applicant, you should send in your submission now.

 With the various forms and documents you have to prepare for the Singapore PR application, the entire process can be extremely overwhelming to undertake on your own.
 At Paul Immigrations, our team of experts will guide you every step of the way, making sure all aspects of your submission are in place.